 Yes.
 Eight to 12 units of graduate-level coursework is considered a full-time load.
 However, students may take up to 15 units without special authorization.
 Graduate students wishing to take over 19 units must have the endorsement of the department and the approval of the Director of Academic Programs and Graduate Studies.

 When you have reached the end of your coursework and begin work on the thesis, you will describe the focus of your culminating project by filing the Advancement to Candidacy form.
-Some departments may put restriction on telephone enrollment in thesis units, so check with your department graduate coordinator to be sure that you are approved to register in these units.
+Some departments may restrict enrollment in thesis units, so check with your department graduate coordinator to be sure that you are approved to register in these units.

 The Chair of your thesis committee is the best source.
 In addition you should follow the style manual that is required by your discipline.
-Also available for format guidelines is the booklet GUIDELINES FOR MASTER'S THESES AND PROJECTS, available in the Graduate Studies Office.
+SSU formatting guidelines are online at http://www.sonoma.edu/aa/gs/thesis-review.html.
 The Graduate Studies Office has a thesis reader who reviews the thesis for observance of format that is required for publication by the SSU library.
-She is willing to preview pages and answer formatting questions.
-She will review a copy of your thesis prior to the need to print the final copies on rag (cotton) paper and let you know if any changes are required.
+He is willing to preview pages and answer formatting questions and will review a copy of your thesis and let you know if any changes are required prior to the submission of final copies for the library .
 You will always be given time to prepare minor changes in format if you file for graduation and submit your thesis for review within the stated deadlines.